kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/_index.md

 ## Installing GraphQL

-GraphQL resolution is a beta feature included in Gloo Edge Enterprise version 1.10.0-beta1 and later.
+GraphQL resolution is an experimental feature included in Gloo Edge Enterprise version 1.10.0-beta1 and later.

 To try out GraphQL, install Gloo Edge in a development environment.
 Note that you currenty cannot update an existing installation to use GraphQL.
 Be sure to specify version 1.10.0-beta1 or later.
 For the latest available version, see the [Gloo Edge Enterprise changelog]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).
 ```